FREQUENTLY ASKED QUESTIONS

 I'm interested in teaching, but I have young children at home.
 Do I have any options?

-There is a daycare/preschool available onsite to help provide childcare for teachers.
+Not currently.
+In the past we have offered a daycare/preschool available onsite to help provide childcare for teachers as needed.

 Can I afford PHA?